kassisdion/Android-animated-toolbar/README.md

                .startAnimation(duration, ToolbarAnimator.AnimationType.FADE_IN);
 ```

-You can set some extra parameters before startion the animation :
+You can add some extra parameters before starting the animation :
 ```java
         toolbar.getAnimator()
                 .setCallback(new ToolbarAnimatorCallback() {